intelligent-machine-learning/dlrover/docs/design/dlrover-overview.md

 #### Elasticity of AllReduce Training

-DLRover implements Fault-tolerance of ring-based allreduce based elastic HOROVOD/TorchElastic.
+DLRover implements Fault-tolerance of allreduce based elastic HOROVOD/TorchElastic.
 There is a rendezvous server on the master node.
 The master can monitor all workers and assign a rank to each worker.
 Workers can build a communication world by the rendezvous server on the master.